Experience the Most Intelligent DISC Profile

 Key characteristics of a C style personality

 C styles are exact, logical and analytical.
 They require lots of process, structure and rules.
 C's make decisions using logic, rather than being swayed by emotions.
-Their ability to think deeply about issues helps to make C personalities excellent problem-solvers.
+Their ability to think deeply about issues helps to make type C personalities excellent problem-solvers.
 They are focused on tasks and ensure things get done correctly.
 C profiles tend to produce high-quality work.

 C styles are: